The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/6-react-project.md

 - **Delete button**: removes a resource and refetches
 - **`isLoading` state**: show a loading indicator while any fetch is in flight
 - **`error` state**: display a message when a fetch fails
+- **CSS**: the application is generally nice-looking (AI usage is encouraged here!)

 ### Documentation

-Before writing any code, add to your README:
+Before writing any code, add to the `README.md` at the root of your project repo with the following:

-- **User stories**: "a user can…" statements for every feature
-- **Schema diagram**: your tables, columns, and relationships
-- **API contract**: a table of every endpoint (method, path, request body, response)
+* **Mission statement:** who is this for, what does it do, and why would someone use it?
+* **Schema diagram** (tables, columns, relationships)
+* **API contract** (all endpoints, request details, response details)
+* **MVP user stories** ("a user can…")

+Your "Day 1" version of this documentation can be rough.
+You are expected to update them as your project evolves.

-By the time you submit, also include **setup instructions** (how to create the database, seed it, and start both servers) and **screenshots** of the working app.
+By the time you submit, you must also include **setup instructions** (how to create the database, seed it, and start both servers) and a **roadmap** with future stretch features that you plan on implementing.

+Reference the [case study's README](https://github.com/The-Marcy-Lab-School/swe-casestudy-7-todo-app/blob/main/README.md) as a model for format and detail.

+{% hint style="info" %}
+💡 **Tip:** AI is an excellent planning partner and we *expect* and *encourage* you to use it here to refine your idea and to generate this documentation.
+{% endhint %}

 ### Bonus